 RJI was launched in 2004 with a grant of $31 million from the Donald W. Reynolds Foundation.
 In conjunction with the centennial celebration of the Missouri School of Journalism, RJI’s headquarters were opened in September 2008.
 This 50,000 square-foot facility on the University of Missouri campus has state-of-the-art resources to test and demonstrate new technologies, experiment with new approaches to producing, designing and delivering news, information and advertising, and to host conferences.

-The Ag & Water Desk team is made up of ten partner news organizations: Wisconsin Center for Investigative Journalism, Madison, WI; the Midwest Center for Investigative Reporting, Champaign, IL; The Courier-Journal, Louisville, KY; Milwaukee Journal Sentinel, Milwaukee, WI; The Daily Memphian, Memphis, TN; Northern Public Radio – WNIJ, Dekalb, IL; Harvest Public Media, Kansas City, MO; Star Tribune, Minneapolis, MN; The Gazette, Cedar Rapids, IA; and The Lens in New Orleans, LA.
+The Ag & Water Desk team is made up of ten partner news organizations: Wisconsin Watch, Madison, WI; Investigate Midwest, Champaign, IL; The Courier-Journal, Louisville, KY; Milwaukee Journal Sentinel, Milwaukee, WI; The Daily Memphian, Memphis, TN; Northern Public Radio – WNIJ, Dekalb, IL; Harvest Public Media, Kansas City, MO; Star Tribune, Minneapolis, MN; The Gazette, Cedar Rapids, IA; and The Lens in New Orleans, LA.
 Each news outlet applied to be part of the project through Report for America.
 Each outlet has hired one reporter to participate as a member of the Ag & Water Desk.

 Additionally, the desk has four expert journalists and two senior advisors based at the following outlets: Inside Climate News in Washington, D.C.; The St. Louis Post Dispatch in St. Louis; DTN/The Progressive Farmer, with our expert journalist based in Glenwood, Iowa; and WWNO, New Orleans Public Radio and The Times-Picayune | The New Orleans Advocate | NOLA.com, both in New Orleans.